• Skip to primary navigation

 Second, do not open the lid too often, as this will cause the food to overcook.

-Finally, substitute a slow cooker for a Dutch oven when cooking casseroles, stews, or other dishes that require long cooking times.
+Finally, substitute a slow cooker for a Dutch oven when cooking casseroles, stews, or other dishes that require long cooking times - or consider slow cooker liner swaps and tips.

 By following these tips, you can make the most of your slow cooker and enjoy delicious and healthy meals.